Flux Knowledge Base

 What's Next

-- Getting Started with Copilot - Learn the basics of using Copilot in your workflow
+- Getting Started with Flux - Learn the basics of using Flux in your workflow

-- Adapt Copilot to Your Goals - Customize Copilot for your specific design needs
+- Adapt Flux to Your Goals - Customize Flux for your specific design needs

-- Copilot Use Cases - Discover different ways to leverage Copilot in your workflow
+- Flux Use Cases - Discover different ways to leverage Flux in your workflow

 - AI for Hardware Design - Understand how AI can enhance your hardware design process